-This single chart definitely speaks to some structural problems in the financial system.
+These two charts definitely speak to some structural problems in the financial system.
 Money is not getting turned over and desperately needs to.
 The economy has been suffering for many years and will not fully recover and function normally until money velocity rallies.
 This is one chart the Fed should be focused on all of the time.

 It would be interesting to see the impact if the Fed stopped paying banks for keeping reserves with the Fed.
 That could presumably force money out from the Fed and into loans or other performing assets.
-It continues to boggle my mind why no one called the Fed out on this and certainly not Yellen at her quarterly press conferences.
-Hopefully, someone will question Chairman Powell on this next month.
+It continues to boggle my mind why no one called the Fed out on this and certainly not Powell so far at his quarterly press conferences.